DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

 background conditions are relevant to the inspection of data practices in activism.

-Five interviewees --chosen for their in-depth knowledge data practices and protocols in activism and beyond--- were questioned about their data mining and curation methodologies.
+Five interviewees - chosen for their in-depth knowledge data practices and protocols in activism and beyond - were questioned about their data mining and curation methodologies.
 Although the questions vary in line with their expertise, the questionnaires sent to these practitioners include open questions such as: 'How can you aspire to data robustness